bencodes-au/NPC-Generator/help.md

 To start the app, it can be run through the terminal with 'python3 main.py'.

 ## Navigating
+To enter your name, simply type it.
 Up, down, left, right can be used to navigate the menu.
 Enter is used to confirm choices.

 ## Menu
 When you reach the menu, the user will be selected with these options.